Property devaluations push Radius Residential interim profit down from $2.1m to $1.3m - NZ Herald

 Radius has a number of developments on.

-It bought land and buildings it has previously leased at Kumeū, Ohaupo in the Waikato, New Plymouth and Timaru.
+It bought land and buildings it has previously leased at Kumeū, Ohaupo in Waikato, New Plymouth and Timaru.

 It also bought Clare House in Invercargill.